 Yet, at the time of Riva and the title win, Sardinia was experiencing a newer form of foreign incursion at the more genteel hands of large regiments of tourists.
 Aga Khan’s 1962 construction of the coastal “paradise” at Costa Smeralda was a precursor to years of tourist sallies into Sardinia, culminating in its present submersion beneath a torrent of Ryanair and Easyjet passengers.
 Sardinia has changed.

 “It seemed like Africa to me, the island where they sent people to punish them,” said Riva of his arrival there.
-“Wealth is not a crime,” remarked one-time QPR chairman Flavio Briatore, almost forty years later.
-The latter was speaking at a private party in his nightclub, thrown in order to protest taxes imposed by local authorities desperate to limit the development of holiday homes and villages on Sardinia.
+“Wealth is not a crime,” remarked one-time QPR chairman Flavio Briatore, almost 40 years later.
+The latter was speaking at a private party in his nightclub, thrown in order to protest taxes imposed by local authorities desperate to limit the development of holiday homes and villages in Sardinia.

 While the tourists flocked in, the locals flocked out; at the ports and airports, pleasure-trippers went one way, migrant workers the other.
 For Sardinians, the Cagliari team became a figurehead, a beacon of pride in an era when the island’s identity was under fire from the dual threat of tourist-driven homogenisation and emigration.
 The team played in front of massive, passionate crowds eager to escape the asphyxiating nature of life on a poor island, frustrated at the latest assault on their culture.
 Under the tutelage of Il Filosofo, Manlio Scopigno, Cagliari played innovative, attacking football, a fact which further separated them from most Italian sides of the era.